robertmaynard/Sandbox/README.md

 for unique comparison.
 This string that is generated will be based on the sorted order of the ids

+## Low Level Dax ##

+An example of writing vis algorithms using everything but the Dax Scheduler infrastructure.

 ## MoabReader ##

 A pretty feature complete VTK reader of MOAB files, can output a moab